Chapter 1: Hamid

 "What was that?"

-Jurad added something in his native tongue, a curse; he spoke Turkish, French and Greek, but found it more satisfying to curse in the language of his childhood.
+"The earth trembled.
+There could be more coming."
+Jurad added something in his native tongue, a curse.
+He spoke Turkish, French and Greek, but found it more satisfying to curse in the language of his childhood.

 "Your Highness, you alright?"

 "Call me Hamid, I told you."
 Jurad was not to blame.
-In all the years they had known each other, since they were boys, he had never called him anything but Your Highness or My Lord, and could not imagine calling him anything else.
+In all the years they had known each other, since they were boys, he'd never called him anything but Your Highness or My Lord, and could not imagine calling him anything else.
 "It's nothing," Hamid added in a more gentle tone.
 "Let's continue."

 "Look, there's light!
 We've arrived!"

 He lifted his gaze.
 In the soft glow, he could again make out the contours of Jurad's body.
-He crawled on, faster, towards, what appeared to him, to be a new life.
+He crawled on, faster, towards what appeared to him to be a new life.